- Home

 Week 4 — Optimise

 Ready to start?
-Sign up for Sweepzy free and you'll get a daily curated list of UK competitions, an entry tracker that remembers everything for you, and reminders before every closing date.
+Create a free Sweepzy account and you'll get a daily curated list of UK competitions, an entry tracker that remembers everything for you, and reminders before every closing date.
 No credit card needed — and you can stay on the free plan forever.

 More reading: